 I did manage to pick up on the fact that the zest should be peeled a LOT thicker than I had been doing so for the photo below.
 So uh, if you’re planning on ever doing the curly zest thing, make sure you peel it thickly (get a bit of pith on it ) then curl it around the handle of a wooden spoon and leave it to sit for a while before using as a garnish.

-Also a tip I learned: Don’t drink in the afternoon when you have other things to do.
+Also a tip I learned: Don’t have a cocktail in the afternoon when you have other things to do.
 It’ll turn figuring out how to fix a computer monitor into a much longer feat.

 The basis of the drink is grapefruit juice mixed with a rhubarb syrup that I jazzed up with a few strips of grapefruit peel and some sprigs of thyme.
-It is the most gorgeous cerise colour and I imagine doesn’t need to be used exclusively for ‘dranks’, but would be dreamy mixed with a bit of sparkling water for a fizzy, non-alcoholic drink.
-I could also see myself swirling it liberally into a plain froyo base which I’d inevitably devour in a very short space of time.
+It is the most gorgeous colour and I imagine doesn’t need to be used exclusively for boozy drinks, but would be dreamy mixed with a bit of sparkling water for a fizzy, non-alcoholic drink.

 - 2 fl oz , (60 ml) Rhubarb-Grapefruit syrup (recipe follows)

 - 2 fl oz , (60 ml) vodka

 - 2 fl oz , (60 ml) freshly squeezed grapefruit juice

 - 2 cups (220 g) rhubarb chopped into ~2-inch pieces